Parcel locker: Latvia

+Baltic

-Additionally as of 2022, in Baltics parcel locker services by Venipak, Omniva, DPD and Latvijas Pasts are operating.
+As of 2022, in Baltics parcel locker services by Venipak, Omniva, DPD and Latvijas Pasts are operating.

+Poland

-Polish company InPost runs a network of almost 20,000 self-service parcel terminals in Poland called Paczkomaty 24/7.
+Polish company InPost runs a network of almost 29,000 self-service parcel terminals in Poland called Paczkomaty 24/7, with them placing their first one in 2009.
 Terminals are located in shopping centres, car parks and gas stations.
 The terminals enable clients to send and receive parcels.
+As of 2025, there are almost 54,000 parcel terminals across the entire country, with the previously mentioned InPost controlling almost half of them, with DPD Polska being in second with around 9,000 and Orlen in third with around 6,000 parcel terminals, making Poland the country highest density of parcel terminals per capita.

+United Kingdom

-In the United Kingdom, they operate lockers branded as 'InPost', which are found in various locations including on fuel station forecourts and at supermarkets.
+In the United Kingdom, InPost operate lockers, which are found in various locations including fuel station, railway stations, forecourts and supermarkets.
 According to the company, they are "strategically located in urban areas where people work, shop and play".

+Russia

 In Russia Parcel lockers have gained a lot of popularity, with multiple big companies offering such a service.
 Among them are: Logibox, PickPoint, QIWI Post, EMS Russian Post, Yandex Market and Russian Post.

+Romania

+In Romania, parcel lockers are very popular, however the most used are Sameday's easybox and Fan Courier's FANbox.

+Slovakia

+In Slovakia, there are multiple networks of package lockers.
+Slovenská pošta has a network of BalíkoBOX lockers, Packeta and GLS lockers of their own, and multiple delivery companies can deliver to Alza.sk’s lockers as well.

+France

 In France, Parcel Lockers are a fast growing segment with main players in the market being: InPost, Amazon and Vinted.

 Vinted Go (logistics service of Vinted) was launched in France in July 2022 and will place more than 13,000 Parcel Lockers across the country, creating the largest network in France and one of the largest in the world.
 The Lockers are manufactured by the Portuguese company Bloq.it, and are placed across nation-wide retail chains such as Franprix, Carrefour, and CASINO stores.

 Americas

-Canadian company BufferBox, which was acquired by Google in November 2012, operates a similar system in Ontario.
-However, the service has since been suspended, and a message on their homepage shows the company is focusing on Google Express Checkout.
-When the pandemic arrived in early 2020, retailers scrambled to find ways to meet consumer demand for their products while simultaneously managing last-mile delivery costs, overall margins, and maintaining contactless solutions.
-Parcel lockers began to fill this need with companies such as ParcelPort Solutions, based in Toronto, ON, by using technology to reduce logistics costs and provide a frictionless, and contactless option for customers.
+A Canadian parcel locker company, BufferBox, was established in 2011.
+It was acquired by Google in November 2012, and its service has since been suspended.

 Amazon Lockers are a similar service specific to deliveries fulfilled through online retailer Amazon.

 The United States Postal Service announced a similar service called "gopost", announced in 2011 and with permanent locker installation starting in August 2014 at 17 locations in New York City and Washington, D.C.

 Correos de Costa Rica offers a similar service with automated delivery machines located in various supermarkets.

 The test program started in July 2017.
 The machines are manufactured in Costa Rica.
 In 2018, the operation of the smart locker system known as API was started.
 The Api lockers are manufactured by Correos de Costa Rica itself.
 The network has 102 locations throughout Costa Ríca.
 With further expansion in the near future.